Northside, Dublin: Definition

-Not an administrative area, the Northside is variously defined.
+Not being an administrative area, the Northside is variously defined.
 It generally includes those parts of Dublin city that lie north of the River Liffey.
-County Dublin settlements, north of the M50 motorway, such as Swords and Malahide, which have developed into suburbs of Dublin city, are usually included.
+County Dublin settlements north of the M50 motorway, such as Swords and Malahide, which have developed into suburbs of Dublin city, are usually included.

 Popular culture

 James Joyce set several of the Dubliners stories on the Northside, reflecting his childhood sojourns in Drumcondra and Fairview.
 Among the more recent best-selling writers to have written extensively about the Northside are Dermot Bolger and Booker Prize winner Roddy Doyle, who set several of his novels in the fictional Northside area of Barrytown.

 The soap opera Fair City is set in Carrigstown, a fictional suburb within Dublin's Northside.
 According to the RTÉ Guide, Carrigstown is bounded by Drumcondra to the north, the city centre to the south, East Wall to the east and Phibsboro to the west.